QData/deep2Read/index.md

  state-of-the-art advanced deep learning.
  + No text book
  + Sit-in: No.  This course is for registered students only.

-## History

-+ This website was started from two seminar courses I taught at UVA  in Fall 2017 and Spring 2019.
-Later I expand the content with my team reaing group
-+ The seminar courses offer opportunities for students to have in-depth understanding and hands-on experience of deep learning.
-Students are expected to generate top-tier publications when finishing the course.
-+ The materials aim to offer opportunities for students to have in-depth understanding and hands-on experience of advances in deep learning.

 ### Instructor